OpenCL/OpenCL/OpenCL.md

 **Q: Why is it so fast?**

->Because a lot of extra hands make less work, the hundreds of little processors on a graphics card being the extra hands.
-But cooperation with the main processor keeps being important to achieve maximum output.
+>OpenCL framework gives programmers tools and features which enable them to implement efficient parallel algorithms.
+It does it by providing direct access to the cores of multi-core CPUs, and to the hundreds of little processors on graphics cards.

 **Q: Does it work on any type of hardware?**

 >As it is an open standard, it can work on any type of hardware that targets parallel execution.
 This can be a CPU, GPU, DSP or FPGA.
+You can read more in [Platforms and tools](#S-platforms) chapter.

 **Q: How does it compare to OpenMP/MPI?**

 >Where OpenMP and MPI try to split loops over threads/servers and is CPU-oriented, OpenCL focuses on getting threads being data-position aware and making use of processor-capabilities.
-There are several efforts to combine the two worlds.

 **Q: Does it replace C or C++?**

->No, it is an extension which integrates well with C, C++, Python, Java and more.
+>No, it is a framework which integrates well with C, C++, Python, Java and more.

 **Q: How stable/mature is OpenCL?**

->Currently we have reached version 1.2 and is 3 years old.
-OpenCL has many predecessors and therefore quite older than 3 years.
+>First version of OpenCL was released in 2009.
+The latest version is OpenCL 2.1 from November 2015.
+The standard is being actively developed.
+Next version (2.2), which currently has provisional status, will include OpenCL C++ kernel language based C++14 standard.

-# Platforms and tools
+# <a name="S-platforms"></a>Platforms and tools

 # <a name="S-libraries"></a>Libraries